-So If you see a crow in your dream, it can mean a few different things.
+So, seeing a crow in your dream can mean a few different things.
 Normally, seeing a bird in a dream is a good omen, and seeing a crow is also a good omen considering its intelligence.

-As it is not very common to see crows in your dreams, it means that you not only possess excellent wisdom, but you must also trust your instincts and decisions.
+As it is not very common to see crows in your dreams, it means that you possess excellent wisdom and must also trust your instincts and decisions.

 If it is eating in your dream, it may mean that your current course of action will bring great gifts, but only if you are satisfied with what you are doing.